Fabio-A-Sa/Privago/docs/milestone2/report.md

 ## 6. Information Retrieval

 Information Retrieval [X1] is the process of finding and extracting relevant information from large collections of naturally unstructured data, such as texts.
-The search is based on documents, which are the result of restructuring the initial data, and the output is sorted by relevance, becoming the main challenge.
+This extraction is based on documents, which are the result of restructuring the initial data, and the output is sorted by relevance, becoming the main challenge.

-In this section, we will present the indexing and query methods used in information retrieval systems powered by previously constructed documents.
+In this section presents the indexing and query methods used in this information retrieval system powered by previously constructed documents.

 The implementation of the search system is based on Apache Solr [X2].
 It is an open-source tool that offers various features relevant to the project's purpose, including distributed and fast indexing, scalability, and advanced search capabilities surpassing a full-text match.

 ## 6.1 Document Characterization

-The documents to be indexed and searched in the search system are those resulting from the processes of data extraction, enrichment, and aggregation in the pipeline.
+The documents to be indexed and searched in the system are those resulting from the processes of data extraction, enrichment, and aggregation in the pipeline described above.

 Therefore, a hotel is a document consisting of a name, average rating, location, and has a set of associated reviews.
 These reviews have their corresponding date, the assigned rating, and the user's comment about the hotel.